EZ-Robotics/EZ-Template/ez-template-docs/tutorials/odom_movements.md

 <!---
 IMAGE

-this point to point section feels like it needs an image, honsetly I'm not sure what, but anything to break up this absolute wall of text
+this point to point section feels like it needs an image, honestly I'm not sure what, but anything to break up this absolute wall of text
 -->

 Two PID loops run simultaneously.
 One for forward/backwards movements (we call this xyPID) and one for turning (angularPID).
 The constants used for xyPID are your normal drive constants, in all of our testing we found that there was no need for odometry motions to have unique constants.
 Unique constants for angularPID was found to be necessary, and you can use another unique set of constants for Boomerang motions (Boomerang is explained further below).